Neutron-antineutron oscillations from lattice QCD

 where quark spin indices are implicitly contracted in the parentheses and quark color indices are implicitly contracted with the tensors

-$P_{L,R} = \frac{1}{2}(1 \mp \gamma_5)$ are chiral projectors, and the Euclidean charge conjugation matrix $C$ satisfies $C\gamma_\mu C = \gamma_\mu^T$.
+$P_{L,R} = \frac{1}{2}(1 \mp \gamma_5)$ are chiral projectors, and the Euclidean charge conjugation matrix $C$ satisfies $C\gamma_\mu C^\dag = -\gamma_\mu^T$.
 Symmetries together with the Fierz relation $ \mathcal{O}^2_{\chi\chi\chi^\prime} - \mathcal{O}^1_{\chi\chi\chi^\prime} = 3\mathcal{O}^3_{\chi\chi\chi^\prime}$ reduce the number of independent operators to 14 (7+7 related by parity).
-In this work, we use basis operators from chiral isospin multiplets that renormalize multiplicatively~\cite{Syritsyn2015,Buchoff2016} and have particular implications for phenomenology~\cite{nnbar_long_inprep}.
-There are three SM gauge-singlet operators\footnote{ Two additional operators arise in dimensional regularization at two-loop order~\cite{Buchoff2016} that are exactly equal to $Q_{1,3}$ in lattice regularization by Fierz identities.
-These Fierz identities are preserved in $\msbar$ if one-loop matching is consistently included with two-loop running.
+In this work, we use basis operators from chiral isospin multiplets that renormalize multiplicatively~\cite{Syritsyn2015,Buchoff2016} and have particular implications for phenomenology.
+An extended discussion of the operators and their chiral properties is reported in Ref.~\cite{Rinaldi:2019thf}.
+There are three Standard Model (SM) gauge-singlet operators\footnote{ Two additional operators arise in dimensional regularization at two-loop order~\cite{Buchoff2016} that are exactly equal to $Q_{1,3}$ in lattice regularization by Fierz identities.
+These Fierz identities are preserved in the modified minimal subtraction ($\msbar$) scheme if one-loop matching is consistently included with two-loop running.
 At high scales $\lbsm \gg \lqcd$ Fierz identity violations can be neglected even if BSM matching is performed at tree level.} that provide the dominant contributions to $\nnbar$ transitions in SM EFT,

 The fourth $SU(2)_L\times U(1)$ singlet operator

 has vanishing matrix elements in the $SU(2)$ isospin limit and is not studied in this work.
 Isospin-violating corrections provide a subdominant systematic uncertainty and are also neglected. $SU(2)_L$-non-singlet operators can also lead to $\nnbar$ oscillations,